 @Ritchie A July 21, 2018

 In 2018 VER updated the ABC TV-3 studio backdrop for 'World News Tonight' from tiled plasma to a 5K wide aspect LED display driven by two VER M8 processors.
-For this installation we added custom white point and color gamut functionality to the M8 processor to match the extremely warm 2700°K studio lighting, as well as solving any other image quality issues that came up in such a non-standard environment.
+For this installation we matched the extremely warm 2700°K studio lighting by adding custom white point and color gamut functionality to the M8 processor.

 During the shootout, we demonstrated that an LED display would be visually seamless and would have much better color consistency between the modules, as shown below.